borisgontar/shapefile-geojson-js/README.md

 format and transorms it into a stream of [GeoJSON](https://datatracker.ietf.org/doc/html/rfc7946) Feature objects containing source geometries.
-If a projection data is provided, the geometry coordinates are replaced by the WGS84 longitudes and latitudes.
+If a projection data is provided, the geometry coordinates are replaced by longitudes and latitudes.
 If an accompanying stream in [dBASE](https://en.wikipedia.org/wiki/.dbf) format is provided, it is used to populate feature properties.